 What are 5 core exercises?

-There are many core exercises you can do, so there's no need to narrow it down to just five.
+There are many exercises you can do to work your core, so there's no need to narrow it down to just five.
 If you're looking for something new to add to your core routine, try this circuit of 5 core exercises created by Artsis.

 How to do it:Complete each move until you're no longer able to perform with proper form.
 Then, move to the next.
 Repeat the circuit 2 times.

 Lie faceup on a bench, holding onto the top of the bench with arms bent by your ears, knees bent at 45-degree angle, shins parallel to bench.
 Engage core and raise back up off the bench as you straighten legs toward ceiling.
 With control, lower straight legs down until back is on the bench.
 In one motion, return to starting position and repeat.